ankith26/My-PyChess/README.md

 [Click here](/screenshots.md) to see a few screenshots of My-PyChess!

+IMPORTANT NOTE: This game is best played on a 720p screen or 768p screen.
+If you are on a 1080p screen, My-PyChess will be a small window.
+If you are on a 4K screen, do not even consider using this application as you will get a very small window.
+In the next update, I will fix the resolution.

 This app needs the **pygame** library to be intalled in your machine.

 To install, simply run 'pip3 install pygame' in the command line.